SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 end
 ```

 In just about a dozen lines of code, we've implement an efficient, iteration-free solution--all thanks to the beauty of Elixir's pattern matching.
-My using pattern matching in function heads, along with recursion, we were able to implement control flow that didn't rely on `if` conditions or `while` loops.
-And thanks again to pattern matching, this time with list elements, we were able to avoid time-complex nested iterations.
+By pattern matching list elements, we were able to avoid expensive iterations.
+By using pattern matching in function heads, along with recursion, we were able to implement control flow that didn't rely on `if` conditions or `while` loops.

 Before we go, we'll do just a bit more refactoring for readability with the help of custom guard clauses.

-### Refactoring with Custom Guard Clauses
+## Refactoring with Custom Guard Clauses

 Guard clauses allows us to apply more complex checks to pattern matching function heads.
-We're using a number of guard clauses throughout this code, for example:
+We're using a number of guard clauses throughout our code, for example:

 ```elixir
 defp get_two(list) when length(list) == 1, do: nil
 ```

+Here, we've implement a version of the `get_two/1` function that will execute _if_ the length of the provided `list` argument is equal to `1`.

-Guard clauses give us even more fine-grained control of which code to execute under which conditions.
+Guard clauses give us even more fine-grained control over which code to execute under which conditions.
 This is yet another way that we can implement complex control flow without verbose and hard-to-reason-about `if` and nested `if` conditions.

 Only a certain set of expressions are allowed for usage in guard clauses, see docs [here](https://hexdocs.pm/elixir/guards.html#list-of-allowed-expressions).
 But, we can define custom guard clauses to wrap up more complex guard logic.
 The guard clause we wrote to check if two numbers sum to `2020` is a great candidate for a custom guard clause.
 By wrapping up that logic in a custom guard clause, we can name the concept to make it easier to read and reason about.